What is Understocking in Business? Understocking's Risks, Advantages, and Strategies

 Definition of Understocking

-Understocking can be defined as the situation where a business maintains an inventory level below the actual demand, leading to the inability to meet customer needs promptly.
+Understocking happens when a business doesn’t keep enough inventory to meet customer demand.
+This means they can’t quickly fulfill customer needs.
 This shortfall in stock can result from poor inventory management, inaccurate demand forecasting, or disruptions in the supply chain.

 Comparison with Overstocking